-Casper, Scott E., Jeffrey D. Groves, Stephen W. Nissenbaum, & Michael Winship.
-A History of the Book in America, Volume 3: The Industrial Book, 1840–1880.
+Casper, Scott A., Jeffrey D. Groves, Stephen W. Nissenbaum, and Michael Winship, eds.
+A History of the Book in America, Volume 3: The Industrial Book, 1840-1880.
 Chapel Hill: University of North Carolina Press, 2007.
-See especially the introduction and coda (by Scott Casper), chapters 1 and 4 (by Michael Winship and Jeff Groves), and chapter 8 (by Barbara Sicherman).
+Especially the introduction and coda (by Scott Casper) and chapters 1 and 4 (by Michael Winship & Jeff Groves), and chapter 8 (by Barbara Sicherman).

-Lehmann-Haupt, Hellmut, et al. The Book in America: A History of the Making and Selling of Books in the United States, rev. ed.
+Lehmann-Haupt, Hellmut.
+The Book in America: A History of the Making and Selling of Books in the United States, rev. ed.
 New York: Bowker, 1951.
-Parts II-III (pp. 63–419).
-Still a useful overview after more than 60 years.
+Parts II-III (pp. 63-419).
+Still a useful overview after nearly 70 years.
 You may wish to skim or pass over parts that seem too detailed or tedious.

 For additional historical background, one or more of the following may also be useful:

 Charvat, William.
 Literary Publishing in America, 1790–1850.
 Philadelphia: University of Pennsylvania Press, 1959; reprinted Amherst MA: University of Massachusetts Press, 1993.